SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling: Introduction

 \section{Introduction}

 Optimization problems arise across domains such as logistics, healthcare, and finance, supporting tasks like planning, allocation, and portfolio optimization~\citep{lu2007practical,singh2012overview}.
-These problems are typically formulated as mathematical programs and solved using external solvers such as Gurobi~\citep{bixby2007gurobi}, CPLEX~\citep{cplex2009v12}, Pyomo~\citep{hart2011pyomo}, or COPT~\cite{copt}.
+These problems are typically formulated as mathematical programs and solved using external solvers such as Gurobi~\citep{bixby2007gurobi}, CPLEX~\citep{cplex2009v12}, or COPT~\cite{copt}.
 However, translating real-world scenarios into solver-executable code often requires collaboration between domain experts and engineers.
-This process is time-consuming, hard to scale, and largely inaccessible to non-experts, as reflected by a survey showing that 81\% of Gurobi users hold advanced degrees, with nearly half specializing in operations research~\citep{groubi-report2023}.
+This process is time-consuming, hard to scale, and largely inaccessible to non-experts.
+This expertise barrier is reflected in a recent survey showing that 81\% of Gurobi users hold advanced degrees, with nearly half specializing in operations research~\citep{groubi-report2023}.

 To lower the entry barrier and automate the modeling process, large language models (LLMs) have emerged as a promising solution for the optimization modeling task.
 This shift reduces reliance on manual formulation while preserving essential mathematical structure, making optimization more accessible and scalable.
 A recent survey categorizes progress in this area into three directions: \textit{domain-specific LLMs}, \textit{advanced inference frameworks}, and \textit{benchmark datasets and evaluation}~\citep{xiao2025survey}.
 Our work builds on the inference framework line, aiming to generate solver-ready models that are not only syntactically correct but also semantically faithful to the original problem intent.